pmk21/kannada-character-recognition/README.md

 ```shell
 $ conda install -c anaconda scikit-learn
 ```
-After installing the packages type the following command in order to update all packages
+After installing the packages type the following command in order to update all the packages.
 ```shell
 $ conda update --all
 ```